 The dishes in Amma Mess are the stuff of legendary kitchens.
 If Michelin-star chefs travel the world to discover new dishes, then the owners of Amma Mess go deeper into their own territory for inspiration, and create their own recipes.
 “I don’t go to anyone for ideas.
 I do my own research and the ideas come to me,” laughs Senthilvel, promising there is no other place in the world where some of his dishes are served.

-Senthilvel and Sumathi, the couple which runs Amma Mess
+Senthilvel and Sumathi, the couple who run Amma Mess

 Take the bone-marrow omelette for instance.
 A trademark dish of the restaurant and something that every customer swears-by, the omelette is made by adding eggs, onions, green chillies, the gravy from a seafood curry and the star ingredient – mutton bone marrow.
 Every morning, the dark brown-grey marrow of mutton bones is taken out and kept aside.
 It is added to the mix before the omelette is made.